 While not a major topic of any of my books for the most part, I do address the potential role of various drugs and compounds for improving injury recovery.

 The book finishes with two case studies of different injuries, one of which was my own.
 I provide selected references for those who wish to delve a bit deeper.

 Please note that this book only examines the types of injuries that occur to bone, muscle, ligament and tendons.
-However, much of the information will apply to general recovery.
-The book does not cover head injuries or concussions.
+Post-surgery recovery is at least similar and many of the topics discussed will apply there.
+However, the book does not cover head injuries or concussions.